eProsima/Fast-DDS-docs/docs/fastdds/transport/zero_copy/zero_copy.rst

 callback.
 The key points to be noted in this function are:

-*   The declaration and handling of ``LoanableSequences``.
+*   The declaration and handling of ``LoanableSequence``.
-*   The use of the :func:`return_loan` function to indicate to the DataReader that the application has finished accessing the sequence.
+*   The use of the |DataReader::return_loan-api| function to indicate to the DataReader that the application has finished accessing the sequence.

 .. literalinclude:: ../../../../code/DDSCodeTester.cpp
    :language: c++